 There are many factors that can be used when selecting stocks, but the five Seeking Alpha uses are Value, Growth, Profitability, Momentum, and EPS Revisions.

-These scorecards are assigned grades of A+ to F — just like the report cards you got in school.
+These scorecards are assigned grades of A+ to F,

-Seeking Alpha has factor scorecards for both stocks and REITs.
+Seeking Alpha also has factor scorecards for both stocks and REITs.

 The REITs factor scorecard features additional data that only applies to real estate — such as funds from operations (FFO) and adjusted funds from operations (AFFO).